xqyet/2w2t.frontend/README.md

 - Make sure the deployed site can reach your backend domain/port and that CORS is configured on the backend for the site’s origin.

 - Set the correct environment variables for API base and hub URL.

-## Contributing

-Issues and PRs welcome!
-Please keep contributions focused and small; **performance** is the first-class goal.

 ## Credits
 Inspired by YWOT (Your World of Text).